 If you want more fantasy authors and reading-order guides like this one, start with my Fantasy Books in Order index.

-One thought on “The Witcher Books in Order: 2 Ways to Read”
+One thought on “The Witcher Books in Order: Best Reading Order”

 I’ve not actually seen the show, so I didn’t know about this, thanks.
 I have played the games though and am quite familiar with Dandelion.